Satellite Spotting & Operations Handbook

-In the UK alone, some 70,000 people are employed designing, building and operating satellites and is worth £9.7 billion ($14 billion) a year as of 2015.
-Predicted growth will take it £19 billion ($28 billion) by 2020 and £40 billion ($60 billion) by 2030.
+In the UK alone, some 70,000 people are employed designing, building and operating satellites and is worth £19 billion ($28 billion) in 2020 to £40 billion ($60 billion) by 2030.
 Perhaps some of the youngsters at school today may gain a spark of enthusiasm in this field from satellite spotting and consider something related to it as a career.
 An extra 100,000 jobs will be created within this field during the said time-span.

 Britain produces some of the most reliable satellites in the world along with Germany and the USA.